 The Biology Learning Community, Biology Education Success Teams (BEST), is designed to support first-year students entering the Biology Program.
 The BEST Learning Community seeks to help navigate students through their first year in the Biology Program and facilitate lasting connections with peers, program faculty, and staff, both in and outside the classroom setting.
 It is our hope that after participation in the BEST Learning Community, students will feel a strong connection to the Biology Program, feel more comfortable approaching and interacting with faculty and staff, know and utilize ISU resources, and demonstrate academic success during their time here at Iowa State.

 - This fall semester-long program is open to all incoming first-year Biology students, regardless of their place of residence.

-- Students will enroll in our introductory Biology orientation course, BIOL 110, where they will meet and interact with other new first-year Biology students.
+- Students will enroll in our Biology orientation course, BIOL 110, where they will meet and interact with other new first-year Biology students.
 In this course, students will build connections with various resources across campus, such as the Study Abroad Center, Academic Success Center, and Career Services.
 Students will also learn to create their own four-year plans, run and interpret degree audits, and review the requirements for the Biology Program.

 - All first-year students will be invited to participate in various BEST social events throughout the fall semester.
 Previous social events have included an Ice Cream Social prior to the start of fall classes, Movie Night on campus, Flower Pot Painting, board game night, study sessions for Principles of Biology, and trips to Reiman Gardens.